micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/examples/PyDevice.md

 # Troubleshooting
 If an error occurs in the Python script, that error is displayed in the MicroManager GUI, and logged in the CoreLog if logging is enabled in MicroManager.
 Often, the error is helpful in finding what whent wrong, and in correcting the Python script.
 For more complicated problems, we recommend testing the Python script in a Python IDE and using the associated debugger.
 Due to the way the MicroManager / Python bridge is set up, it is always possible to execute the script that creates the device objects as a stand-alone script.

-Common sources of error are:
-* **An object is not recognised as a Camera/Stage/etc.**.
-This happens when not all required properties and methods are implemented (see a description of the required attributes above).
-Due to a current limitation in the implementation, it is not possible to inherit the required properties from a super class.
-All properties should be *implemented explicitly*.

-* **An error occurs when reading a property set to None**.
-Currently, MicroManager does not support missing values for properties.
-Instead, if `None` is found in a float property, it is silently converted to `nan`.
-For other property types, if the getter returns `None`, an error is given.

-* **A property does not show up in MicroManager**.
-This is typically caused by a missing type annotation.
-Also note that properties should have an explicit 'getter', in the form of a `@property` decorator, see examples above.

-* **The PyDevice plugin is shown in the list of device adapters, but it grayed out and cannot be loaded**.
-This happens if Python is not installed, or the Python install cannot be located through the `PATH` environment variable.
-Also, if you built PyDevice yourself, this problem can be caused by a version difference between MicroManager executable and the source code used to build PyDevice.

-* **MicroManager crashes when the plugin is loaded**.
-This behavior was observed when an incorrectly configured Anaconda installation was used.
-If the base packages for the the Python library cannot be found in the folder containing `python3.dll`, the Python runtime exits the current process.
-Unfortunately, there currently is no way to have the Python runtime just report an error.
-As a solution, make sure Python is installed correctly and can be run from the command prompt.